Gigaspaces/xap-docs/site/content/xap102/query-sql.markdown

 - `INNER JOIN`
 {{%/vbar%}}

+# Comparing null values
+`SQLQuery` comparisons will evaluate the non-null values for a field.
+If you want to include objects with null values in a `SQLQuery` you will need to add another condition to your clause.

+For example, if you have an object with a property named message of type `String`, which is set to `null` and you write it to the space, then you write a `SQLQuery` with the where clause is:
+`"message <> 'abcd'"`.

+You may expect that the object with `message = null` gets returned in the query.
+However it doesn't, the comparison looks at only non-null values.
+To get the objects that are also null for message use:
+`"message <> 'abcd' or message = null"` to include objects whose message property is set to null.

 # Indexing

 It is highly recommended to use indexes on relevant properties to increase performance when using equality , bigger / less than , BETWEEN, IN , LIKE , NOT LIKE, IS NULL statements.
 For more information see [Indexing](./indexing.html).
 The above supported query features can leverage indexes except for the `is NOT null` and `NOT IN` statement.